cyruscyliu/cyruscyliu.github.io/content/posts/2021-08-27-Principle-of-Presentation.md

 # Principles of Research Presentation

-To convey information and request feedback, you need to give presentations.
-Duration can vary from 1 minute (elevator pitch) to two hours (a lecture).
-Here are some principles that you should keep in mind and practice.
+Giving a clear, attractive, and convincing oral representation is one of the keys to keep you competitive, especially in front of people who do not share common values with you (most likely).

-## Be aware of your purpose
+## Be aware of the time budget

-Why are you going to give a presentation?

-1. 1-minute introduction about what you did.
+1. 1-minute elevator pitch (w/o slides).
-1. 1-minute introduction about what you are doing now.
+1. 1-minute update of your current progress (w/o slides).
-1. 5-minute update of your current progress (w/ or w/o slides).
+1. 5-minute update of your current progress (w/ slides).
 1. 15-minute conference talk (w/ slides).
 1. 45-minute invited talk (w/ slides).
 1. 45-minute job talk (w/ slides).